Better understand the fibre optic offers on the market

 FTTE implies little or no commitment to quality of service, except for certain infrastructure operators who offer SLAs identical to FTTO.
 The GTR is often of the order of D+1.
 Weak QoS commitments exist in terms of ITSM and maximum service interruption (MSI).

-In contrast, FTTO is characterised by high quality of service commitments.
-The data rate indicated is generally guaranteed, which means that the subscribed data rate corresponds to the actual value available.
-It is symmetrical, i.e. of equal level whether it is up or down.
+FTTO, on the other hand, is characterized by high quality of service commitments.
+The data rate specified is generally guaranteed, meaning that the subscribed data rate corresponds to the actual value available.
+It is symmetrical, i.e. of equal level whether upstream or downstream.
 The standard GTR is 4 hours on working days, and can often be extended to 4 hours 24/7.
 In the event of non-compliance with these commitments, penalties are applicable by the operator.
-These are usually expressed as a percentage of the monthly payment due.
+These are generally expressed as a percentage of the monthly payment due.

 Proposal for labelling of commercial offers

-It is difficult to put forward clear and precise commercial offers with this multitude of distinctions relating to data collection technologies, routing and guarantee levels.
-The specificity of the information architecture must be reflected in the commercial name so that the end consumer (business or individual) knows what level of service to expect.
-Alternative telecom operators in particular suffer from this lack of clarity, due to the difficulty of explaining simply and clearly the nuances compared to the competition.
+This multitude of distinctions in data collection technologies, routing and guarantee levels makes it difficult to put forward clear, precise commercial offers.
+The specificity of the information architecture must be reflected in the commercial name, so that the end consumer (business or private) knows what level of service to expect.
+Alternative telecom operators in particular suffer from this lack of legibility, due to the difficulty of simply and clearly explaining the nuances compared to the competition.

 This is why Netwo proposes an additional label, with an additional notion that accompanies the name of the commercial offer.